europace/kex-market-engine-api/README.md

 Requests and responses are defined in the [Swagger Definition](https://github.com/europace/kex-market-engine-api/blob/master/swagger.yml).

-## Documentation

 ### Annahme

-In a KreditSmart Vorgang, offers are first calculated by Europace.
-In the process, the general feasibility is pre-checked, adjustments to the request are made if necessary, 2/3 - conditions are calculated and the completeness of the Vorgang is ensured.
+In a KreditSmart case, offers are first calculated by Europace.
+In the process, the general feasibility is pre-checked, adjustments to the request are made if necessary, 2/3 - conditions are calculated and the completeness of the case is ensured.

-If all the necessary data is available and the preliminary check was successful, the acceptance can take place via the KEX Market Engine API.
-In this process, the customer's request, i.e. the provided data of the Finanzierungswunsch, as well as the applicant data are transmitted to the Produktanbieter.
+If all the necessary data is available and the preliminary check was successful, the accepting of the case can take place via the KEX Market Engine API.
+In this process, the customer's request, i.e. the provided data of the Finanzierungswunsch, as well as the applicant data are transmitted to the product provider.

-The Produktanbieter should then, in turn, carry out all steps necessary for the acceptance of the offer:
+The product provider should then, in turn, carry out all steps necessary for accepting the offer:

 #### Adaptation of the customer's request